All Episodes

 And then I had to rush to the hospital.

-Walking out those steps seeing everybody staring at me was the scariest moment I've experienced.
+Walking up those steps, seeing everybody staring at me, was the scariest moment I've experienced.

 Nobody was telling me anything.

-Thousands of people were surrounding me and yet I fell alone.
+Thousands of people were surrounding me, and yet I felt alone.

 I couldn't believe you left me.